coderjim-greene/frc-vision-2024/README.md

 # About The Examples
 These examples were built and tested using a Microsoft Lifecam HD 3000 camera.
+If you are using a different type of webcam while testing this code, you will need to perform calibration of your camera to obtain values to make things like distance and pose estimation work correctly.

+Disclaimer:  I am by no means an OpenCV or Python expert.
+These are just some scripts that I managed to hack together over a few evenings, with some generous help from Google and ChatGPT.

 ## Calibration Information
 The webcam used to develop these examples was calibrated using the scripts located in the ```/calibration``` directory.
 Running ```/calibration/calibrate_camera.py``` uses images in the ```/calibration/calibration_images``` directory to calculate values used by OpenCV for the AprilTag example.